RobinLWilson/Project_4/README.md

 - YearsAtCompany
 - YearsInCurrentRole

-Recommendations for Future Analysis:

-Given the observed statistical significance, it is imperative to conduct a more in-depth analysis into the background of the data.
 The following areas are recommended for further exploration:

 Covid-19 Impact: